All Episodes

 Young men go off to fight.

-And it's not until they're older men and they've got children of their own that they're willing to lay down arms.
+It's not until they're older men and they've got children of their own that they're willing to lay down arms.

 I think we are in a state of denial.

-If you were to ask me, do I think that we're being as wise as we should be in in combating this?
+If you were to ask me, do I think that we're being as wise as we should be in combating this?

 I'd say not yet.

-And I said, Well, it does.
+And I said, well, it does.

-Uh but we shelved the topic.
+But we shelved the topic.

-People who've gone to see screenings of this, you've you've never been in a quieter theater, and you will never walk out of a theater with uh uh the sound of silence as penetrating uh as it will be when you walk out of the theater after seeing United Ninety Three.
+And you will never walk out of a theater with the sound of silence as penetrating as it will be when you walk out of the theater after seeing United 93.

-But what I found interesting here was that I I suggested to him that, you know, we don't need consensus, uh we need leadership, the kind of leadership that's in your movie.
+But what I found interesting here was that I suggested to him that, you know, we don't need consensus.

-They they basically, if it weren't for the busy uh air traffic control schedule at Newark, then they would have been off on time forty-five minutes earlier.
+Once the passengers on that plane, because they were 45 minutes late, they basically, if it weren't for the busy air traffic control schedule at Newark, then they would have been off on time 45 minutes earlier.

 So it was because they were 45 minutes late.